Sawbridgeworth Cricket Club

 These are the scorecards for the first known Sawbridgeworth matches, played in 1823, as reported in the Cambridge Chronicle and Journal.

 Sawbridgeworth cricket continued in a sporadic fashion, and other known early games were against Bishop's Stortford (1836 and 1858), Hatfield Broad Oak (1843), Matching (1849), Ware (1849 and 1854), Puckeridge (1850) , Moor Hall (1851 and 1852) and Broxbourne (1859), with the home ground presumed to be Pishiobury Park.
 Several games were played against Moor Hall, a strong club at the time, based close to Harlow.
 The scorecards indicates how differently cricket was played in these early days: overs were comprised of four balls, bowling was roundarm or underarm lob and there were no boundaries: the batsman ran until the ball was retrieved, wherever this may be from.
 In the first Moor Hall game in 1851, one Moor Hall player got off the mark with a '9' and followed this up with an '8''!
-Players are likely to have worn top hats, with little protective clothing.
-Fielding was sedate as it was unfashionable to dive around the field (and difficult in a top hat!), and batsmen played within their crease, mainly for self-preservation, but also as moving aggressively down the wicket was considered unethical!
+Players wore little protective clothing, fielding was sedate as it was unfashionable to dive around the field, and batsmen played within their crease, mainly for self-preservation, but also as moving aggressively down the wicket was considered unethical!

 Cricket in the town was played in this rather piecemeal manner for many years until the Sawbridgeworth vicar, Reverend Arthur Drummond Wilkins, decided to form a new club.
 Sawbridgeworth Cricket Club was formed in 1862 by Rev. Arthur Wilkins, who was "desirous of encouraging manly exercises viamongst his Parishioners, which might also counteract inclinations towards idleness - public-house frequenting etc.".
 It was initially formed as Sawbridgeworth and High Wych Cricket Club, although the latter part of the name was quickly dropped.
 Rules were drawn up by a committee of clergymen and schoolmasters, and all was set in motion.